All Episodes

 All right, I'm glad I checked because most of Jellystone Park is open at this time.

-And for most of the year, apart from the depths of winter when parts are closed, but and there is 45 inches of snow or something, 45 feet of snow at Jellystone this year, and there's snow in the forecast today.
+And for most of the year, apart from the depths of winter when parts are closed, and there is 45 inches of snow or something, 45 feet of snow at Jellystone this year, and there's snow in the forecast today.

-On a brief time out, my friends, we will take it and be back right after this.
+We will take it and be back right after this.

 Don't looky here.